Formal vs. Informal Logic

 CHALLENGE: Identify Inferences

-Must Be True (MBT) questions are identifiable through their distinctive question stems:
+Must Be True (MBT) questions are about 7% of Logical Reasoning questions and are identifiable through their distinctive question stems:

 - Which of the following must be false?